Gujarat Elections 2022: BJP fields Mohan Konkani, 1st Christian candidate in 20 years

 The 48-year-old Konkani will fight against four-time Congress MLA Punaji Gamit.
 The Vyara assembly constituency, considered a Congress stronghold has 45 per cent of the 2.23 lakh voters as Christians.

-Social worker and farmer by profession, Konkani has been a Bharatiya Janata Party member since 1995.
+Konkani a social worker and farmer by profession has been a Bharatiya Janata Party member since 1995.
 In the 2015 Tapi district panchayat polls, he defeated Congress's cooperative leader Mavji Chaudhary.

-Thanking the BJP leadership, Konkani was quoted by Hindustan Times as saying, "I am indebted to the party's high command and the BJP for their trust and faith in me.
+"I am indebted to the party's high command and the BJP for their trust and faith in me.
 On December 1, I will make history in Vyara and I am certain of it.
-The political atmosphere in Vyara has improved and I can count on the support of the constituency's 72,000 Christian voters."
+The political atmosphere in Vyara has improved and I can count on the support of the constituency's 72,000 Christian voters," Konkani told Hindustan Times.

-On being asked about the saffron party's pro-minority stand in Vyara, a senior BJP leader told Hindustan Times, "The Hindutva era has ended and now it's 'Sab Ka Saath, Sab Ka Vikas'."

 Meanwhile, senior BJP leaders, including its national president JP Nadda besides Union ministers and chief ministers, are expected to address public meetings on Friday in the 89 Gujarat assembly constituencies going to the polls in the first phase of elections on December 1.